 First, I would to express my deepest gratitude for the constant and generous support of all our stakeholders.

-Continuing on from 2020, we are now in our second year of living with the COVID-19 pandemic.
-Despite the rollout of vaccinations, the pandemic is not yet over, as we see the continued emergence of new virus variants, among other challenges.
+Since the onset of the COVID-19 pandemic in 2020, we have had to deal with many challenges.
 Here, please allow me to take a moment to express my heartfelt gratitude and respect to everyone who is giving their all to tackle these challenging circumstances.
 I wish to also express my sincere sympathies to all those who have contracted COVID-19 and their families.

 Now, turning to the consolidated financial results for the fiscal year ended June 30, 2021, we saw net sales of 1,708.6 billion yen (an increase of 1.6% year on year), operating income of 81.3 billion yen (up 7.8% year on year), and profit attributable to owners of the parent of 53.9 billion yen (up 7.9% year on year).
 This marks an increase in sales and profits for the 32nd consecutive year since the establishment of the first Don Quijote store.
 Once again, I wish to express my heartfelt thanks to all our stakeholders for their continued support.